scott-wade/Advanced_Mechatronic_Design_Lab4/notes.md

 ● Toggle the LED with a frequency of ~0.25Hz

-Setting up Tim3 Ch3 in PWM mode:
+Setting up Tim3 Ch3 in PWM mode: x1.
+Enable the APB1 clock:
+x• RCC_APB1PeriphClockCmd(RCC_APB1Periph_TIM3, ENABLE);
+x2.
+Clear the update event flag in the status register TIM3_SR x3.
+Upload the pre-scale value to TIM3_PSC x4.
+Set the wanted period value to the autoreload register TIM3_ARR x5.
+Select PWM Mode 1 for Timer 3 channel 3 by writing 110 to the OC3M bit fields in the CCMR2 register x 6.
+Set channel 3 of Timer 3 to an output by clearing the CC3S bits in the CCMR2 register x 7.
+Set the value to compare to in CCR3, which will set the duty cycle.
+For example if CCR3 = autoreload/2, then the duty cycle will be
+50%.
+x 8.
+Enable the Preload register for Timer 3 channel 3 by setting the OC3PE bit in the CCMR2 register x 9.
+Enable the TIM3 channel 3 by setting the CC3E bit in the CCER register
+10. Enable the timer subsystem by setting the CEN bit in TIM3_CR1

 ### Part 6.
 Timer as output compare interrupt